shervinkarimi/website/_pages/research.md

 </div>
 </div>

 <div id="abs_had" class="paper-abstract" style="display:none">Hospital-at-Home has emerged as one of the major innovations in healthcare delivery over the past decade.
-This paper evaluates, for the first time, the causal impact of Hospital-at-Home on hospital establishments and patients’ health.</div>
+This paper evaluates, for the first time, the causal impact of Hospital-at-Home on healthcare costs and patient health outcomes.</div>

 ---